TylerHarris613/Package-Delivery-Optimization-KNN/README.md

 # Package Delivery Optimization Application
 ## Overview
-This Python-based application is designed to assist the Western Governors University Parcel Service (WGUPS) in determining the most efficient delivery routes for their trucks.
+This Python-based application is designed to determine the most efficient delivery routes for trucks bearing packages.
 The program utilizes the Nearest Neighbor algorithm and a custom hashing mechanism to achieve its goal.
 ## Key Features
 - Loading and parsing of package data from CSV files.
 - Conversion of delivery address strings to integer address IDs.